 Ecosystem issues are also a significant component of managing tuna fisheries in the WCPO.
 Clear responsibilities are laid out in the Convention, such as considering the impacts of fishing on target stocks, non-target species, species belonging to the same ecosystem, or dependent on, or associated with target stocks.
 There is also a requirement to protect biodiversity in the marine environment.
 These responsibilities have expanded over the last decade; monitoring and reporting on ecosystem impacts is now an important aspect of evaluating the sustainability of fisheries.

-The Pacific Community’s (SPC) Oceanic Fisheries Programme contributes to managing the Pacific’s fish stocks by monitoring and assessing fish stocks.
+The Oceanic Fisheries Programme of the Pacific Community (SPC) contributes to managing the Pacific’s fish stocks by monitoring and assessing fish stocks.